 The volume is housed in a slipcase and box, custom hand-made to an exact size, whose exteriors are covered with Ingres paper.
 The book title is letterpress-printed on the slipcase’s spine.

-- 50 copies on pure cotton Alcantara paper made in Sicily, of which 23 include an original numbered etching by Walter Valentini (for sell on this page).
-This paper from Sicily have been made using the groundwater of the volcano Etna.
+- 50 copies on pure cotton Alcantara paper made in Sicily, of which 23 include am etching by Walter Valentini, made expressly for these 23 copies (for sale on this website).

 - Size (cm)